-This is the page to submit your poetry to The New Quarterly!
-We print free verse, ballad, sonnet, epic, and prose poems, and there’s no need to rhyme unless you want to.
+- We print free verse, ballad, sonnet, epic, and prose poems, and there’s no need to rhyme unless you want to.
 TNQ is a generalist magazine, interested in work in a wide variety of formal and stylistic modes.
 Freshness of style, subject matter, perspective is something we look for.
 Pick up an issue to get an idea of our tastes.
-More information can be found below, as well as the place to begin your submission, but don’t procrastinate as we can only accept 120 submissions per issue.

-- Plus a complimentary copy and a special contributor subscription rate.
+- Publication rates are $50 per poem, plus a complimentary copy and a special contributor subscription rate.

-- Online submissions must be in .doc, .docx, or .rtf format.
-Mail-in submissions should be typed and single-sided.
+- Online submissions must be in a single file in .doc, .docx, or PDF format.

 - Include a word count at the end of your work.